coq/platform/README.md

 - support for opam 2.1.0 (which integrates the opam system dependency manager *depext* - this needed a few adjustments)
 - fix issues with Cygwin binutils
-- various minor fixes for the Snap package (support gappa, clightgen, ...)
+- various minor fixes for the snap package (support gappa, clightgen, ...)
 - various minor fixes to the Windows installer (add icon for CoqIDE, ...)
 - minor cleanup and improvements of the Coq Platform scripts
 - the versions of provided Coq packages are identical to 2021.09.0